 - Utilize the shipping service the buyer selected at the time of purchase

-- Clearly specify when the item will be shipped, including total shipping and handling time
+- Clearly specify when the item will be shipped, including lead time

 - Only include shipping charges necessary to ship the product (i.e. no overcharging to make an additional profit)